azcpavel/laravel-approval/README.md

     you may set `approvalpermission-enable` to `false` to disable the feature. you may set `do-migration` to `false` in config file to disable the migration.
     Note: database must have all the necessary tables and columns if you disable migration.

+### View Files

+Publish the view file to your application.
+Run these commands inside your terminal.

+    php artisan vendor:publish --provider="Exceptio\ApprovalPermission\ApprovalPermissionServiceProvider" --tag="views"

 ### Migration File